wgroeneveld/jefklakscodex/content/articles/reviews/sacred.md

 title: "Sacred Gold VS Diablo II: an In-Depth Analysis"
 tags:
     - 'sacred'
-    - 'hack & slash'
+    - 'hack and slash'
     - 'diablo'
 game_platform: 'pc'
 played_on: 'winxp'
 description: "Sixteen years after its initial release, I finally managed to take the time to thoroughly inspect Sacred (the Gold release).
 I've always been a big fan of hack & slash games, so let's take this opportunity to compare mechanics of Sacred VS the undisputed king: Diablo II."
-game_genre: 'Hack & Slash'
+game_genre: 'Hack and Slash'
 game_release_year: '2004'
 game_developer: 'Ascaron'
 ---